 A beast driven by twin Xeon processors

 A powerful server doesn't have to be expensive – that's essentially what Scan wants to convey to prospective customers.
 Specifically designed for the SMB market, this 3XS offering is engineered to be compact and as quiet as possible.
-The UK-based vendor provides real-time tracking at every stage of the server build process (the servers are built to order).
+The UK-based vendor provides real-time tracking at every stage of the server build process (the servers are built to order, and production includes a 24 hour burn test and 88 point QC check ).
 Each comes with a three-year onsite warranty; what's more, you get a free recovery USB stick with diagnostic utilities.

 If that wasn't enough, the components used in the system are amongst the best in our round-up.
-Two Broadwell-based Intel Xeon E5-2603 processors provide a total of 12 cores and 30MB of cache.
-Then there's 64GB of DDR4 ECC RAM from Samsung, a 1TB WD Enterprise-class hard disk drive, two Intel Gigabit Ethernet ports, an 850W PSU and support for eight hard disk drives.
+Two Broadwell-based Intel Xeon E5-2603 v4 processors provide a total of 12 cores and 30MB of cache.
+Then there's 64GB of DDR4 ECC RAM from Samsung, a 1TB WD Enterprise-class hard disk drive, two Intel Gigabit Ethernet ports, a 1000W Gold PSU and support for eight hard disk drives.
 Built by Corsair, the case has a door and all the panels are lined with noise damping material.